 - Review current security and privacy efforts and perform a privacy impact assessment (PIA) over high-risk data processing activities.
 Results of the PIA should drive the establishment of new control activities to mitigate the identified risks.

 - Ensure transparency with data subjects.
-Any time an organization collects data from European residents, explicit consent from the data subject must be obtained.
-Additionally, data should only be used for the purposes specified and should only be transferred to third parties disclosed in agreements.
+Data should only be used for the purposes specified in agreements and privacy notices and should only be transferred to third parties that are disclosed in agreements.

 - Keep a record of compliance activities.
 It always helps to have a detailed record of the work your organization has done to comply with the GDPR.
 Whether it’s a PIA, policy document, or consent form, etc., documentation of security and privacy practices will assist your organization in demonstrating its compliance with the GDPR.

 If you or anyone in your organization has questions about the GDPR, or any of SalesLoft’s security and privacy practices, please do not hesitate to contact our security team at firstname.lastname@example.org.